 Inquiries & Messages

 WHO WE ARE

-We are a small group that meets to share the teachings and practices of the great Indian musician and mystic, Hazrat Inayat Khan.
+We are a group of people that meet to share the teachings and practices of the Indian musician and mystic, Hazrat Inayat Khan.
 This includes meditation, chanting, breathing, concentrations and readings.

 "According to the sacred history which the Sufis have inherited from one another, it is clear that Sufism has never been owned by any race or religion, for differences and distinctions are the very delusions from which Sufis purify themselves.
 It might appear that Sufism must have been formed of the different elements of various religions which are prominent today, but it is not so, for Sufism itself is the essence of all the religions...".